 Set of three photographs by Marc Ferrez: Sugarloaf Mountain seen from Corcovado, the city center seen from the current Ilha Fiscal and the Botanical Garden.

-Good general condition of conservation.
+Good general condition conservation.